herrethan/primoris-gatsby/content/page/admissions-faq/index.md

 ### Is there an application fee?

-There is no application fee.
+There is no application fee..

 ### What are shadow days?